 “The Glory of God is the human being fully alive!”Whoever you are and wherever you are on life’s journey, YOU are invited to join is on the journey at Second Congregational — a church for young and old and in-between.
 Second Congregational Church is a progressive church, musical and mission-minded, with opportunities for questioning and seeking.
 Vermont’s first “Open and Affirming” Congregation of the United Church of Christ, we welcome all people of faith or in search of faith to our work and worship, without regard to age, race, economic condition, disability, or sexual orientation.

 Second Congregational Church is an Open and Affirming, Green Justice Congregation of the United Church of Christ.
-We welcome to our work and worship all people of faith or in search of faith, without regard to age, race, economic condition, disability, or sexual orientation.
+That means we welcome all people of faith or in search of faith to our work and worship, without regard to age, race, economic condition, disability, or sexual orientation, and we are committed to the care of and advocacy for the earth.
 Our building is located at 115 Hillside St. and is wheelchair-accessible.
-For more information, call the church office at 442-2559. “
+For further information, call the church office at 442-2559 or see our website at www.bennscc.org/2cc.”

 BIRTHDAYS AND CELEBRATIONS THIS WEEK: